-- Classes meet in Charlottesville, VA, every other Friday and Saturday, and the schedule includes two weeks in residence: one at the beginning of the program in May and another the following April.
+- Students come to Charlottesville, VA, for full-day classes every other Friday and Saturday, plus two weeks in residence: one at the beginning of the program in May and another the following April.

 - Studying with a cohort of talented classmates is a key asset of this unique program.
 The AMP cohort provides support during the Program and creates a professional network that lasts a lifetime.

 - All courses are taught by full-time faculty.
-The hands-on program of studies was developed by senior faculty members in the Department of Systems and Information Engineering and the Darden Graduate School of Business, with input from the SIE Department’s Industry Advisory Board.
+The hands-on program of studies was developed by senior faculty members in the Department of Engineering Systems and Environment and the Darden Graduate School of Business, with input from the Department’s Industry Advisory Board.

 - The integrated curriculum is at the intersection of several disciplines: Systems Thinking, Information Systems, and Decision Analytics.

-- Comprehensive tuition includes instruction, books, software, fees, and meals and lodging while the student is on Grounds for classes.
+- Comprehensive tuition includes instruction, books, software, fees, and meals and lodging while the cohort is on Grounds for classes.

 - The program is housed at the Darden Graduate School of Business, an exceptional learning environment.